Antonio Brown: 2013 season

 Brown entered the 2013 regular season as one of the Steelers' starting wide receivers with Emmanuel Sanders.

 Brown started in the season opener against the Tennessee Titans and had five receptions for 71 yards in a 16–9 loss.
 On September 22, he caught nine passes for a season-high and then career-high 196 yards and two touchdowns in a 40–23 loss to the Chicago Bears.
 The following game, Brown caught a season-high 12 passes for 88 yards in a 34–27 loss to the Minnesota Vikings.
 In Week 11, against the Detroit Lions, he had seven receptions for 142 receiving yards and two receiving touchdowns in the 37–27 victory.
-In Week 14, against the Miami Dolphins, he had five receptions for 138 receiving yards and one receiving touchdown in the 28–34 loss.
+In a Week 14 matchup against the Miami Dolphins, the Steelers were trailing 28–34, when they attempted a series of laterals on the final play of the game.
+The ball was eventually tossed to Brown, who raced up the sideline for what appeared to be the game-tying touchdown until referees announced he had stepped out of bounds at the 13-yard line with no time left.
+He finished the game with five receptions for 138 yards.

 On December 22, in Week 16, Brown broke Yancey Thigpen's single-season team record of 1,398 receiving yards set in 1997.
 Brown became the second player in franchise history to amass at least 100 receptions in a season, joining former teammate Hines Ward.
 On December 29, he, along with Pierre Garçon of the Washington Redskins, tied Jimmy Smith as the only players to record at least five receptions in every game of an NFL season.
 In addition, Brown became the only receiver in NFL history to record five receptions and at least 50 yards in every game of an NFL season.

 Brown finished the 2013 season with 110 receptions for 1,499 yards and eight touchdowns.
 On December 27, 2013, Brown was selected for the Pro Bowl as a receiver and a punt returner.
 On January 3, 2014, Brown was named to the AP All-Pro team for the first time in his career.
 He was ranked 23rd by his fellow players on the NFL Top 100 Players of 2014.